75 mm Reșița Model 1943: Development

 Development began in 1942 of a dual-purpose field and anti-tank gun that could be built in Romania to replace the collection of obsolescent field guns currently used and upgrade their anti-tank defenses of the army.
 To speed development Colonel Valerian Nestorescu suggested combining the best features from the 75 mm guns already in service in Romania, Germany or captured from the Soviets.
 Colonel Nestorescu was selected to produce a prototype to be built at the Uzinele și Domeniile Reșița in Reșița.
-Three prototypes were built combining various features and trialled against the ZiS-3, a Reşiţa-built copy of the ZiS-3, the Pak 40 and the Schneider–Putilov Model 1902/36 field gun in September 1943 and the third prototype had the greatest armor penetration.
+Three prototypes were built combining various features and trialled against a Reşiţa-built copy of the ZiS-3, the Pak 40 and the Schneider–Putilov Model 1902/36 field gun in September 1943 and the third prototype had the greatest armor penetration.
 It was adopted as the Tunul antitanc DT-UDR 26, cal.
 75 mm, md.
 1943, commonly shortened to 75 mm Reşiţa Model 1943.